Articles of Association

 iv.
 The Association is a not-for-profit organization.
 Any costs incurred by the Association (including possible sponsorships and subsidies for interns of lesser means) will be covered by donations, occasional fundraising events and membership payments.

 v.
 Members of the Association will be entitled to vote on all policies, organizational rules, and actions taken by the Association, to stand and vote in the election of officers, and to participate in all of the Association’s activities.

 vi.
-In exceptional circumstances, if a student living in Geneva is willing and able to take an active role in the activities of the Association, he/she will be allowed to become a member in order to contribute to the Association’s social and professional aspirations.
-The duration of the membership for a student is defined by the Executive Board of the Association.
+If a student living in, or near, Geneva is willing and able to take an active role in the activities of the Association, he/she will be allowed to become a member in order to contribute to the Association’s social and professional aspirations.

 Article 2: Structure and Officers